-This is the volume of treated water entering the distribution system.
-This is typically read from the water treatment plant master meter.
+This line is the volume of treated water entering the distribution system.
+This amount is typically obtained from the water treatment plant master meter.

 1J Change in Reservoir and Tank Storage

 If source meters are located up-distribution of reservoirs, storage tanks, or underground storage facilities (ASR), then the stored water must be accounted for in the audit.